borg286/sevtech/README.md

 * If you silk touch mine Silicon and Redstone, you get Silicon and Redstone Ores.
 You can crush the ores with a Actually Additions crusher into a lot more resources than you would get if you simply mined the geolosys ores.
 This can help you get your 64k drive more easily.
 Other ores this works with is: Lapis, Coal, Nether Quartz (don't silk touch assorted quartz though).

-* Once you have decent power generation, a T1 Void miner from EnvironmentalTech costs only iron and redstone.
+* Once you have decent power generation, a T1 Void miner from EnvironmentalTech is easy to make.
 It needs about 660RF/t.

 ## Storage